Tyrrrz/Gress/Readme.md

 ```

 > 💡 You can wrap an instance of `ICompletableProgress<T>` in a disposable container by calling `ToDisposable()`.
-This allows you to encapsulate the handler in a `using (...)` block, which ensures that it reports completion regardless of potential exceptions.
+This allows you to place the handler in a `using (...)` block, which ensures that the completion is always reported at the end.